matwerber1/aws-elasticsearch-ultrawarm-cdk-demo/README.md

 1. From the project root, install Javascript dependencies for the CDK: `npm install`

-1. Install Python dependencies for our Lambda function:
+1. **[Important]** Install Python dependencies for our Lambda function before deploying the project:

     1. Navigate to `~/lib/lambda/write-cloudtrail-to-es`
     1. Use pyenv and/or virtualenv to use Python version 3.8 (in my case, 3.8.6)